 Section 1.
-Terms Used in this Law
+Terms Used in the Law

-The following terms are used in this Law:
+The following terms are used in the Law:

-- 1) information data or compilations of data, in any technically possible form of fixation, storage or transfer; - 2) circulation of information the initiation, creation, compilation, collection, processing, use and destruction of information: - 3) documented information information the entry of which into the circulation of information can be identified; - 4) institution every institution, and also persons who implement administration functions and tasks if such person in the circulation of information is associated with the implementation of the relevant functions and tasks; - 5) re-use the use of generally accessible information at the disposal of an institution and created by an institution for commercial or non-commercial purpose, which is not the initial purpose for the creation of such information, if it is performed by a private individual who uses information at the disposal of an institution for purposes other than performing State administration tasks; - 6) open data freely available and free-of-charge information without any restrictions for re-use that allows editing and automated processing with freely available software; - 7) metadata structured information that describes a specific set of information.
+- 1) information data or compilations of data in any technically possible form of fixation, storage or transfer; - 2) circulation of information the initiation, creation, compilation, collection, processing, use and destruction of information: - 3) documented information information the entry of which into the circulation of information can be identified; - 4) institution a public entity, its authority or official, and also a person who implements State administration tasks delegated thereto, provided that such person in the circulation of information is associated with the implementation of the relevant tasks; - 5) re-use the use of generally accessible information at the disposal of an institution and created by an institution for commercial or non-commercial purpose, which is not the initial purpose for the creation of such information, if it is performed by a private person who uses information at the disposal of an institution for purposes other than performing State administration tasks; - 6) open data freely available and free-of-charge information without any restrictions for re-use that allows editing and automated processing with freely available software; - 7) metadata structured information that describes a specific set of information; - 8) high-value datasets the documents the re-use of which, due to the number of potential users, is associated with important benefits for society, the environment and the economy, in particular because of their suitability for the creation of value-added services, applications and new, high-quality and decent jobs, and of the number of potential beneficiaries of the value-added services and applications based on those datasets; - 9) dynamic data the digital documents subject to frequent or real-time updates due to their volatility or rapid obsolescence (data generated by sensors are typically considered to be dynamic data).